 AI, progress & app workflow

-A practical note on How to use routine reminders without turning progress into pressure for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.
+A practical note on Progress use: routine reminders for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.

 Direct answer